swsnu/swppfall2022/project/projectproposal.md

 - what the system would do
 - how you will test and demo the system

-Send your proposal in pdf or doc to swpp-staff at spl.snu.ac.kr via email.
+Send your proposal in pdf or doc to swpp.22.staff@spl.snu.ac.kr

 Please write your proposal in *English*!